KalixHealth/Kalix.ApiCrypto/readme.md

 Useful collection of classes to help with security of api endpoints

-Includes:
+Features:
-- Utility function to create ECDSA (P521, P384, P256) key pairs (and export to pfx and cer)
+- Create ECDSA (P521, P384, P256) key pairs (and export to pfx and cer)
-- Creation of JWT based tokens signed with ECDSA (P521, P384, P256) certificate
+- Create Json Web Tokens signed with ECDSA (P521, P384, P256) certificate
-- Utility function to create Cng based RSA key pairs (and export to pfx and cer)
+- Create Cng based RSA key pairs (and export to pfx and cer)
+- Create secure AES keys using RSA certificates
+- Encrypt/Decrypt files using AES with best practise in mind

 ## Examples of use